1979 Mississauga train derailment: Subsequent evacuations

+Aftermath

 Within a few days Mississauga was practically deserted, until the contamination had been cleared, the danger neutralized and residents were allowed to return to their homes.
 The city was finally reopened on the evening of November 16.
 The chlorine tank was emptied on November 19.

 It was the largest peacetime evacuation in North American history until the evacuation of New Orleans due to Hurricane Katrina in 2005, and remained the second-largest until Hurricane Irma in 2017.
 It was the last major explosion in the Greater Toronto Area until the Sunrise Propane blast in 2008.

-Due to the speed and efficiency with which it was conducted, many cities later studied and modelled their own emergency plans after Mississauga's.
+The government of Ontario ordered an official inquiry concerning railway safety when transporting dangerous goods.
+Some of the recommendations included giving municipal governments the authority to prepare emergency measures for various situations.
+The government implemented this recommendation by creating the Emergency Planning Office in May 1980.
+The Emergency Plans Act, passed by the Ontario government in 1983, required all of their departments to create a plan for providing services to an area during an emergency: these plans were then coordinated through the Emergency Planning Office.

 As a result of the accident, rail regulators in both the U.S. and Canada required that any line used to carry hazardous materials into or through a populated area have hotbox detectors.

 Larry Krupa was inducted into the North America Railway Hall of Fame for his contribution to the railway industry.
 He was recognized in the "National" division of the "Railway Workers & Builders" category.

 The city of Mississauga sued CP in hopes of holding the railroad responsible for the massive emergency services bill.
 However, the city dropped its suit after CP dropped its longstanding opposition to passenger service on its trackage near Mississauga.
 This cleared the way for GO Transit to open the Milton line two years later.

 Hazel McCallion, in her first term as mayor at the time of the accident, was continuously re-elected until her retirement in 2014 at age 93.